Dracula (1958 film): Home media

-The film made its first appearance on DVD in 2002 in a U.S. stand-alone disc and was later re-released on 6 November 2007 in a film pack along with Dracula Has Risen from the Grave, Taste the Blood of Dracula, and Dracula A.D.
+The film made its first appearance on DVD in 2002 in a U.S. stand-alone disc and was later re-released on 6 November 2007 in a film pack retitled as Horror of Dracula along with Dracula Has Risen from the Grave, Taste the Blood of Dracula, and Dracula A.D.
 1972; which was part of Warner Bros. and New Line Cinema's "4 Film Favorites" line of DVDs.
 On 7 September 2010, Turner Classic Movies released the film in a four-pack along with Dracula Has Risen from the Grave, The Curse of Frankenstein and Frankenstein Must Be Destroyed.
 The film was released on DVD in the U.K. in October 2002 alongside The Curse of Frankenstein and The Mummy in a box-set entitled Hammer Horror Originals.

 The film was digitally restored and re-released in the U.K. by the BFI in 2007.
 When the film was originally released in the U.K., the BBFC gave it an X rating, being cut, while the 2007 uncut re-release was given a 12A.

-For many years historians pointed to the fact that an even longer, more explicit, version of the film played in Japanese and European cinemas in 1958.
+For many years, historians pointed to the fact that an even longer, more explicit, version of the film played in Japanese and European cinemas in 1958.
 Efforts to locate the legendary "Japanese version" of Dracula had been fruitless.

 In September 2011, Hammer announced that part of the Japanese release had been found by writer and cartoonist Simon Rowson in the National Film Center at the National Museum of Modern Art, Tokyo.
 The first five reels of the film held by the center were destroyed in a fire in 1984, but the last four reels were recovered.
 The recovered reels include the last 36 minutes of the film and includes two extended scenes, one of which is the discovery of a nearly-complete version of the film's iconic disintegration scene.
 Some experts rightly note that there is still footage missing from the disintegration scene, as evidenced by stills and the memories of those who had seen the sequence decades before.
 The announcement mentioned a HD telecine transfer of all four reels with a view for a future U.K. release.

-On 29 December 2012, Hammer announced that the restored film would be released on a three-disc, double play Blu-ray Disc set in the U.K. on 18 March 2013.
+On 29 December 2012, Hammer announced that the restored film would be released on a three-disc Blu-ray Disc set in the U.K. on 18 March 2013.
 This release contains the 2007 BFI restoration, along with the 2012 high-definition Hammer restoration, which includes footage which was previously believed to be lost.
 The set contains both Blu-ray Disc and DVD copies of the film, as well as several bonus documentaries covering the film's production, censorship and restoration processes.